What Does a Vet Technician Do?

 What skills do I need to be a Veterinary Technician?

 You Could Be a Good Fit for This Position If You:

 - Love being around animals

-- Are compassionate
+- Are a good communicator

 - Are detail-oriented

-- Have manual dexterity and steady hands
+- Have good manual dexterity and steady hands

 - Are physically able to constrain and lift large animals

 As a Veterinary Technician, you can expect your days to look quite different from one another.
 For some Vet Techs, the variety of work day-to-day is a big part of the job’s attraction.
 You might be doing routine bloodwork on a puppy one day and assisting a surgery on cattle on another.

 Becoming a Veterinary Technician offers huge personal satisfaction and can be incredibly rewarding.
 An ability to handle sensitive moments is key.
 This means you’ll balance practical speech with a reassuring, caring delivery in situations like informing someone their beloved pet may have a serious condition or illness.
 You’ll be the first face people see and the first person people talk to in these difficult moments.